 Instructor: Sara Schmidt

-Sara Schmidt has a master’s in Mental Health Counseling: Dance Movement Therapy, Associate Mental Health License, and is a Board Certified Dance Movement Therapist.
+Sara Schmidt has a master’s in Mental Health Counseling: Dance Movement Therapy, an Associate Mental Health License, and is a Board Certified Dance Movement Therapist.
 Schmidt started the dance movement therapy program at Primary Children’s Hospital in 2019, ran behavioral health movement groups at the Wasatch Canyons Behavioral Health Campus, and worked at the main hospital in Salt Lake City.
 She is currently focused on patients and families at the main hospital full-time.
 As a BC-DMT, she has worked with children and adolescents with anxiety, depression, and complex medical diagnoses, and with the elderly with dementia.
-She uses movement to help individuals build new relationships with their bodies, identify emotions, and find connection between their mind and body.
+She uses movement to help individuals build new relationships with their bodies, identify emotions, and find a connection between their mind and body.

 The Principles and Practices of Drama Therapy